elavia/liquid_spheroid/README.md

 	These examples are based in the material exhibited in a paper submitted to Acta Acustica United with Acustica and in the near future probably to arXiv too.

+	## GSL package on Julia

 	The Julia codes uses the "GSL" (GNU Scientific Library) package for a marginal routine.
-	Under certain circunstances the command
+	The basic setup implies:

 	julia > Pkg.add("GSL")
+	julia > Pkg.build("GSL")

+	but under certain circunstances one command or both fails miserably.
-	fails.
-This is a bug related to a dependency on gsl-devel.
+	This is a bug related to a dependency on linux package gsl-devel.
 A workaround is to install previously this package, via

 	$ sudo dnf install gsl-devel